Bamboo Charcoal in Skin Care

 What Is Activated Bamboo Charcoal?

-The more surface available the faster the rate of adsorption.
+The more surface area available, the faster the rate of adsorption.

-This means that the powder is able to adsorb (yes the word is adsorb) a greater volume of bacteria, toxins, and micro-particles.
+This means that the powder can adsorb (yes, the word is adsorb) a greater volume of bacteria, impurities, and micro-particles.
 While regular bamboo charcoal and activated charcoal have the same adsorption abilities, activated carbon has a tighter hold on the substances it adsorbs.

 Adsorption vs Absorption